josephplpriest/streamlit_medicaid_visualization/README.md

 ### 2. Utilize External Data:

   a.
-Data is taken from
+Data is taken from:

   https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-spending-by-drug/medicaid-spending-by-drug

   https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-spending-by-drug/medicare-part-d-spending-by-drug/data

   b.
 Using excel files, the **cleaning.py** file reads in the excel files, using separate sheets from each, and combines the data, saving it as two csvs, **cleaned.csv** and **drug_info.csv**.